What actually counts as “VM protection”

 // @virtualize marker syntax.

-- Read the roadmap article for the design rationale and the ~80× runtime-cost framing.
+- Read the roadmap article for the design rationale and the per-call runtime-cost numbers.

-All vendor characterizations in this article are based on publicly available material as of April 2026.
+All vendor characterizations in this article are based on publicly available material refreshed on June 6, 2026.
 Vendor product capabilities and pricing change — for current claims, check each vendor’s site.
 Trademarks belong to their respective owners.